cashubtc/nuts/XX.md

 This ensures she will get all the outputs and BlindedSignatures which Charlie created when he did the swap, even if she doesn't know which balance he exited with.

-_(Question: Does NUT-09 specify what should happen if the outputs are a mixture of unspent outputs and outputs that were never signed? i.e. Does Alice have to call restore once for each possible output, or can she do a batch call where some will fail?)
+_(Question: Does NUT-09 specify what should happen if the outputs are a mixture of unspent outputs and outputs that were never signed? i.e. Does Alice have to call restore once for each possible output, or can she do a batch call where some will fail and some will succeed?)

-# Expiry, and Charlie's security
+# Charlie's verification

+The following information should be sent by Alice to Charlie with, or before, the first payment in this channel, enabling Charlie to verify everything.
+He can verify without communicating with the mint:

+ - the channel parameters
+ - the funding token, including the DLEQ proofs (NUT-12)

+Charlie can then verify that the parameters are acceptable to him; he can check:

+ - that the expiry time is reasonably far in the future
+ - that the mint is a mint that he trusts, and the keyset is active for the correct `unit`
+ - that the channel_id is computed correctly
+ - the DLEQ proofs in the funding token are correct
+ - The secrets in the funding token have the correct deterministic P2PK setup, with the keys and expiry and so on

+For every payment received, Charlie can reconstruct the entire commitment transaction as he has the funding token and he can compute the outputs of the commitment transaction deterministically.
+With this, he can verify the signature that Alice included in the payment update.

 Charlie should remember to close channels as the expiry time closes.
-He should also keep a record of channel_ids that he has closed, where the expiry time has not been reached, in order to ensure that Alice does not attempt to reuse a channel that was already closed.
+He should also keep a record of channel_ids that he has closed, where the expiry time has not been reached, in order to ensure that Alice does not attempt to reuse a pre-expiry channel that was already closed.

-To ensure that Charlie can trust that a given payment is valid without needing to check with the mint, Charlie should be careful to check everything ....

 Charlie should maintain a mapping from the channel_id to the balance, to ensure that Alice doesn't attempt to decrease the balance or otherwise attempt to reuse an older channel.
 This map should also store the channel parameters.

-As the expiry time approach, Charlie should close the channel as he will lose the balance if the expiry time is reached.
-When Charlie closes the channel, he should keep a set of all the closed channels to avoid Alice reusing a closed channel.

 Charlie's record of a closed channel should not be deleted until after it has expired, in order to avoid channel reuse.

-If Alice pays using a channel that is not in either of the two datasets mentioned above, then Alice is opening a new channel, and Charlie should check:
+If Alice pays using a `channel_id` that is not in either of the two datasets mentioned above, then Alice is opening a new channel, and Charlie should check everything described above.
- - that the expiry time is reasonably far in the future
- - that the mint is a mint that he trusts, and the keyset is active
- - that the channel_id is computed correctly
- - the DLEQ proofs in the funding token are correct
- - The secrets in the funding token have the correct P2PK setup, with the keys and expiry and so on

 # proof-of-concept